Frequently Asked Questions

 Do you tattoo hands, fingers, neck or face?

-We discourage hand and finger tattoos, especially fingers, because they tend to fade faster, blur more and are very visible in everyday life.
+I generally advise against tattoos on hands and fingers, especially fingers, because they tend to fade faster, blur more and are very visible in everyday life.

-We can tattoo necks and faces, but we decide this case by case, taking into account your existing tattoos, lifestyle and expectations.
+I can tattoo necks and faces, but I consider each request individually, taking into account your existing tattoos, lifestyle and expectations.

-Are there designs or symbols you refuse to tattoo?
+Are there designs or symbols you will not tattoo?

 Yes.
-We will not tattoo hateful, racist, homophobic or extremist symbols, or imagery that promotes violence, hate or discrimination.
+I do not tattoo hate symbols, racist, homophobic or extremist imagery, or designs that promote violence, hatred or discrimination.

-We want the studio to be a safe space for everyone, and this is not compatible with hateful imagery.
+I want my studio to be a safe space for everyone, and that is not compatible with tattoos that spread hate.

-Are there body areas you will not tattoo?
+Are there body areas you do not tattoo?

 - Genitals